pratikjagrut/go-tutorial/45_testing/README.md

 ok      std/github.com/pratikjagrut/go-tutorial/45_testing      0.002s
 ```

-One of the important benefit is, if any tests case fails then it does not halts the execution it runs the next test case.
+An important benefit is if any tests case fails then it does not halt the execution it runs the next test case.

 Alter the Table-driven test to fail.